 Comparing straight-through vs. crossover cables is fairly simple when you take the basics of the two.
 We’d like to break down these differences more granularly so that anyone can understand why these two cables need to be used in separate situations.

-This article will cover the terms you need to know, what a straight-through cable is, what a crossover cable is, comparing the two cable types, and when you should hire some help.
+This article will cover the terms you need to know, what a straight-through cable is and what a crossover cable is.
+We will also go over comparing the two cable types, and when you should hire some help.

 Terms to Know